-Dr. Lori G. Weiser, MD is a compassionate and highly skilled pain doctor in White Plains.
-A graduate of Stanford University in industrial engineering, she spent some time on Wall Street before changing the direction of her career to pursue orthopaedics because she wanted to have a greater impact on people’s everyday lives.
-Dr. Weiser received an MD degree from Duke University Medical School and then went on to complete a residency in orthopaedic surgery at Columbia Presbyterian Hospital in NYC.
-She received board certification in orthopaedic surgery in 2007.
-She specializes in treating pain syndromes along with sports injuries and musculoskeletal conditions.
+Do you find it difficult putting on your shirt or blouse because of shoulder pain?
+Does reaching for something cause shoulder discomfort?
+Then you need to get this condition diagnosed and treated by the leading White Plains doctor for shoulder pain, Dr. Lori G. Weiser.
+Dr. Lori G. Weiser, MD is an experienced and highly skilled orthopedic doctor who provides exceptional care for all musculoskeletal injuries.
+She pursued orthopedics because she wanted to have a greater impact on people’s everyday lives.
+Dr. Weiser received an MD degree from Duke University Medical School and then went on to complete a residency in orthopedic surgery at Columbia Presbyterian Hospital in NYC.
+She received board certification in orthopedic surgery in 2007.
+She specializes in treating shoulder pain syndromes along with sports injuries and musculoskeletal conditions.